ChunHsienTseng/Fleet_Management_Transportation_Analysis/README.md

 **Profitable Far Range Shipping for Specific Goods**

- - Insight: Discovering that woodpellet shipping in far-range trips provides the best opportunity for income.
+ - Insight - Discovering that woodpellet shipping in far-range trips provides the best opportunity for income.
- - Actionable Implication: Focus on expanding operations related to woodpellet shipping in far-range trips.
+ - Actionable Implication - Focus on expanding operations related to woodpellet shipping in far-range trips.

 **Efficiency of One-Way Trips**